-University housing is available for students in on-campus residence halls and apartments, as well as in university-managed apartments in the Oakland community.
+University housing is available for students in university-managed residence halls and apartments.
 Room types include singles, doubles, triples, quads, apartments and suites.
-University housing facilities are co-ed, with the exceptions of Hamerschlag House, Scobell House (both all-male) and McGill House (all-female).
+University housing facilities are mixed-gender, with the exceptions of Hamerschlag House, Scobell House (both all-male) and McGill House (all-female).